sander-wood/autoharmonizer/README.md

 The input melodies and harmonized samples are in the `inputs` and `outputs` folders respectively.

-Musical discrimination test is available at https://sander-wood.github.io/autoharmonizer.
+The musical discrimination test is available at https://sander-wood.github.io/autoharmonizer.

 For more information, see our paper: [arXiv paper](https://www.overleaf.com/project/61837c3a1936bf9bea54a14a).